marcusvinicius0/myfirstlifeproject/README.md

 -I didn't use CSS purposely-

-## "We all start off small, time and constancy make it worth.
+## "We all start off small, time and constancy make it worth."